timoski/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | Yield			| Keep right      							|

-The model was not able to detect any traffic sign correct.
-There seems to be something wrong, but I wasn't able to find out what it is.
+The model was able to detect 4 out of 5 traffic sign correct.
+The Yield traffic sign was not recognized correct.
+I think it is hard to recognize because the contrast is very low and the image is dark.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)